na-na-hi/renget/archive/d6rdp.md

 The Nocturnal State remains somewhat poor, and is primarily agrarian in function.
 Only just able to grow enough to feed itself, and totally unwilling to harbor tourists, this closeted and old country seems as if it will remain this way for years to come.

+###Blessed
-Blessed: The Blessed of Mel are created by Mel specifically when she chooses to bite a vampire.
+The Blessed of Mel are created by Mel specifically when she chooses to bite a vampire.
 This second bite magnifies their powers further, and their bond with Mel increases.
 Psychically attuned, they become true forces of nature, capable of incredible feats of strength, agility, and endurance.
 Their job, in addition to keeping monsters at bay, is also to keep the lesser vampires in check.
 Mel has not yet fully forgiven them for their betrayal, so fewer Blessed are made today than once were.

 Mel knows where her Blessed are at all times due to their psychic bond, and their devotion to her is beyond fanatical.
 This has led to incidents of overzealous protection in the past, as they have grown paranoid after Mel’s near-death experiences.
 Though they serve no function in the country’s government, they work tirelessly to make sure no corruption spreads among the vampires.

+###Leader Description
-Leader Description: Yozora Mel, beloved by her country (and don’t you dare let them think you don’t love her either), is a sweet and calm woman who is known for dealing with pressure and stressful situations rather well.
+Yozora Mel, beloved by her country (and don’t you dare let them think you don’t love her either), is a sweet and calm woman who is known for dealing with pressure and stressful situations rather well.
 This personality of hers, as well as siding with the people during the civil war, has made her tremendously popular in her country.
 Most of her countrymen would gladly die for her.

 As a vampire however, and especially a powerful one like her, she must occasionally drink blood.
 While she tries to suppress this urge as much as possible, every now and then a human sacrifice is required.
 It is considered a great honor among the Nocturnal State to be eaten by Mel, to the point that people opt in for selection, and being selected is seen as the equivalent of winning the lottery.
 Outsiders wonder if perhaps Mel has used hypnosis on her population to make them love her.

 Unlike many of the other demigods who rule their lands, Mel is not a terribly ambitious one.
 She is quite content with what she has been given.
 She also does not tend to interfere in the administration of her nation either, leaving this to those she has governed.
 Mel does not desire a grand state, but simply a functional one, and despite the Nocturnal State’s poverty she seems content.

+###Leader Powers
-Leader Powers: As a vampire, Mel has all of the powers expected of one in such a role.
+As a vampire, Mel has all of the powers expected of one in such a role.
 This includes flight, blood-draining, incredible strength and endurance, and the ability to turn into animals such as bats.
 Other powers such as hypnosis are also rumored but not confirmed, and Mel has also practiced some level of hemomancy in order to bolster her powers.
 The practice of hemomancy is currently banned to the general public, and no magical studies exist en masse within the Nocturnal State.

 Although not giving the appearance of one who would seem a strong fighter, Mel has proven time and again she is not to be trifled with.
 A popular account of her tearing a rogue vampire in half with her bare hands in one, single rip, is often used as an example of her innate strength.